Domaine de la Cadette and Domaine Montanet-Thoden

-This domaines practice organic viniculture, use no pesticides or herbicides in the vineyard and no additives in the winemaking process.
+These domaines practice organic viticulture, use no pesticides or herbicides in the vineyard and no additives in the winemaking process.
 The grapes are fermented using only the naturally occurring yeasts.

 There is a small 'bar à vins' and restaurant attached to their cellar on the outskirts of Saint-Pére called 'Le Pied dans le Plat' where visitors can drop in for a glass of their wine and a snack or to buy a bottle or more to take away.

 Address: 47 Rue du Pont, Saint-Pére.
 Open daily from June to September.